GauravRangne/Game/README.md

-# Game
+# Space World Game
-This is a running astronaut Game, here we are saving Astronaut from Alien by jumping on alien.
+This is a game where an astronaut is saved from an alien by jumping on the alien.